mathewtroy/pcc-pro/README.md

 - It performs the search and outputs the indices where the substring is found.

 **Automatic Mode:**
-- When 'A' is selected, the user chooses the size of the test file (small, normal, middle, default, big).
+- When 'A' is selected, the user chooses the size of the test file (small, normal, middle, default, big, large).
 - The program conducts automated tests using the predefined pattern 'qwerty'.
 - It displays the results and execution times for each algorithm.

 **Multithreading Mode:**
-- When 'T' is selected, the user chooses the size of the test file (small, normal, middle, default, big).
+- When 'T' is selected, the user chooses the size of the test file (small, normal, middle, default, big, large).
 - The program conducts multithreading tests using the predefined pattern 'qwerty'.
 - It displays the results and execution times for each algorithm.